|

 maintain health.

-The meat is defined as "naturally raised" instead of
+The meat is defined as "naturally raised"

-"organically raised" because we do have to buy some grain products and can't always be guaranteed that
+"organically raised" because we do have to buy some grain

 those are organic.
 Over the years, we've given great value for the